-The Authlogics Password Breach Database is a large compilation of over 1.8 billion credentials which have been breached, this includes over 520 million unique clear text passwords.
+The Authlogics Password Breach Database is the largest enterprise compilation of over 4.5 billion credentials that have been breached, this includes over 1.3 billion unique clear text passwords making it 50% bigger than HaveIBeenPwned.
 The database is hosted in the Cloud to allow for near real-time lookups and intensive data analytics.
 This database powers the following services offerings:

-Are your details in our Password Breach Database?
+Are your details one of the 4.5 billion credentials in our Password Breach Database?